amadavan/RSHC/README.md

 | u, unit | Convert the line parameters to per-unit |
 | f, file | File containing DER capacities to evaluate |

 An example of the acceptability test on a 3-bus power network is shown below.
+The evaluated points are shown with open circles, while the solid circles represent points that were identified as unacceptable without solving feasibility explicitly.
+This demonstrates the efficiency of this approach to solve the acceptability problem.

 https://user-images.githubusercontent.com/4148233/163688222-7af3af99-1379-4558-9328-42ef44cd560b.mp4